Continually Updated Clinical Reference

 Toxic substances

 The most important of the teratogenic substances is ethanol, which is the cause of fetal alcohol syndrome (FAS).
 The prevalence of this syndrome varies around the world, but its occurrence in industrialized countries is estimated to be approximately 1 in 1000 newborns.
-When used heavily during pregnancy, alcohol causes abnormalities in 3 main categories: (1) dysmorphic features, which originate in the period of organogenesis; (2) prenatal and postnatal growth retardation, including microcephaly; and (3) CNS dysfunction, including mild to moderate mental retardation, delay in motor development, hyperactivity, and attention deficit.
+When used heavily during pregnancy, alcohol causes abnormalities in 3 main categories: (1) dysmorphic features, which originate in the period of organogenesis; (2) prenatal and postnatal growth retardation, including microcephaly; and (3) CNS dysfunction, including mild-to-moderate intellectual disability, delay in motor development, hyperactivity, and attention deficit.
 The severity of the symptoms is related to the amount of alcohol ingested.

 Toxemia of pregnancy and placental insufficiency